 - Application for membership shall be in writing on a form approved by the Board of Directors.

-- The officers of the Society shall be: a President, a Vice President/President-Elect, a Secretary and a Treasurer.
+- The officers of the Society shall be: a President, a Vice President/President-Elect, a Secretary, a Treasurer, and an Immediate Past-President.

 - The officers shall be elected bi-annually for a two-year term by a secret ballot of the membership.
 A quorum of the membership must vote in order for the election to be valid.
 The candidate for each office with the greatest number of votes will be elected.